SimonPuyosa/24-card-game-bot/README.md

-# game-card-24-bot
+# 24-card-game-bot

-This is a fully functional game card 24 bot for telegram.
-This bot takes  4 numbers separated by a single coma " " and look how to make 24 with that 4 numbers given.
+This is a fully functional solver of 24 card game and created as a bot for telegram.
+This bot takes 4 numbers separated by a single coma " " and return how to make 24 with that 4 numbers given.
 You can find the bot in telegram in @Card_24_Bot

 ## files: